Angel's Feather: Characters

 Nagi is Kai's "Only friend" and may be in a relationship with Kai.
 He appears near the end of the 1st episode.
 He vows to protect Kai from anyone who hurts him, He hates Shou for hurting Kai.
 In episode 2 he is apparently "killed" to protect Kai from his own attack when he is controlled by Ran.
-Nagi was awakened as a black-winged in episode 2.
+Nagi was awakened as a black-winged in episode 2.He has Cream Colored hair and brown eyes.